inex/birdseye/README.md

 * PHP >= 5.5.9
 * Mbstring PHP Extension

-Download the release package and install on your server.
+Download the release package **(ensure you get the latest version rather than the example version listed below!)** and install on your server.
 E.g.:

 ```sh
 # E.g. Ubuntu 16.04 LTS